StackGuardian/tirith/CONTRIBUTING.md

 # Contributing to StackGuardian Policy Framework

-Thank you for taking the time to contribute! 🎉
+Thank you for taking the time to contribute! 🎉 Contributions are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.

 The following is a set of guidelines for contributing to StackGuardian Policy Framework on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.